Pomax/use-models-for-data/README.md

 });
 ```

-or the even easier, if we already had that `data` object mentioned above:
+Or, even easier if we already had that `data` object mentioned above:

 ```js
 import { User } from "./my-models.js";